Quartermaster Center and School: Insignia

-Shoulder Sleeve Insignia is a buff rounded lozenge, 2 inches by 3 inches with a blue torch with blue flames and a crossed blue key and sword.
-The shoulder sleeve insignia was originally approved for the Quartermaster Training Command on 7 Nov 1956.
-On 24 Nov 1975 the insignia was amended to reverse the colors of the insignia.
+The shoulder sleeve insignia (SSI) is a buff (i.e., tan) rounded lozenge, 2 inches by 3 inches with a blue torch with blue flames and a crossed blue key and sword.

+The shoulder sleeve insignia was originally approved for the Quartermaster Training Command on 7 November 1956.
+On 24 November 1975 the insignia was amended to reverse the colors of the insignia.

-Distinctive unit insignia is a buff shield with a pointed flat top.
+The distinctive unit insignia (DUI) is a buff shield with a pointed flat top.
 It is divided by a thick diagonal blue line with white accents.
-The upper division contains the Liberty Bell and the lower division the Lamp of Knowledge upon a closed book.
-The distinctive unit insignia was originally approved for the Quartermaster Corps School on 16 Dec 1929.
+The upper division contains the Liberty Bell and the lower division has the lamp of knowledge upon a closed book.
+The Liberty Bell is symbolic of the city of Philadelphia, where the Quartermaster Corps School was first established.
+The lamp of knowledge upon the closed book represents the educational character of the school.
+At the base of the shield, placed is the motto of the school, "Famam extendimus factis" – "We spread our fame by our deeds."

+The distinctive unit insignia was originally approved for the Quartermaster Corps School on 16 December 1929.

 Flag

-The flag for the U.S. Army Quartermaster Center and School is buff with an aquamarine fringe.
-The device of the School is centered on the flag.
+The flag of the U.S. Army Quartermaster Center and School is buff with an ultramarine fringe.
+The distinctive insignia of the school is centered on the flag.